 PLEASE READ IMPORTANT INFORMATION BELOW

-- Items may ship via US Postal Service, FedEx or UPS based on item ordered and processing warehouse.
+- Items ship via US Postal Service, FedEx or UPS based on item ordered and processing warehouse.

 - Products may ship from different warehouse locations.

 - Back ordered Items - If an Item becomes back ordered you will be notified regarding the estimated ship date.